FrancescoMagliocco/vim-uctags/README.md

 ### *include Syn File*
-The phrase *include Syn File* will be used to identify the [Syn File][syn-files] associated with the [include directive][inc-dir].
+The phrase *include Syn File* will be used to identify the [Syn File][syn-files] associated with the [include file][inc-file].
 The *include Syn File* may not always exists when being referred to.

 ## Features
 Vim-UCTags is full of features!
 Vim-UCTags also changes how it functions on